wosephjeber/bearbones-validate/README.md

 });
 ```

-Once you've instantiated the class, you can access it's public methods:
+Once you've instantiated the class, you can access its public methods:

 ```javascript
 // display a message in the flash element: